google/in-silico-labeling/README.md

 The rest of this README will assume you've downloaded and extracted these archives to `checkpoints/` and `data_sample/`.

-## Creating a training and inference binary

-To create a Python binary for training and inference, `cd` to the project root and execute `bazel build isl:launch`.
-This will create an executable Python binary at `bazel-bin/isl/launch`.

 ## Running the pre-trained model.

-Training and inference is controlled by the script `isl/launch.py`.
+Training and inference are controlled by the script `isl/launch.py`.
 We recommend you invoke the script with Bazel (see below), because it will handle dependency management for you.

-The `checkpoints.zip` file contains parameters from a model trained on Conditions A, B, C, and D. To run the model on a sample from Condition A, run this command from the project root:
+The `checkpoints.zip` file contains parameters from a model trained on Conditions A, B, C, and D. To run the model on a sample from Condition B, run this command from the project root:

     export BASE_DIRECTORY=/tmp/isl